 For the 2013 Chinook Salmon fishing season, with a new SEG in place (65,000-120,000 fish), in-season fisheries managers, with concurrence from the Working Group, agreed on managing the fishery with an escapement goal of 85,000 fish.
 Due to run timing and the return being compressed, few restrictions were placed on Chinook Salmon subsistence harvesting throughout the 2013 fishing season.
-The resulting overharvest from lack of management actions in-season resulted in the lowest escapement on record (an estimated 47,000 fish) (Table 2, Figure 2) (OSM 2015).
+The resulting overharvest from lack of management actions in-season resulted in the lowest escapement on record (an estimated 37,000 fish) (Table 2, Figure 2) (OSM 2015).

 In 2014, the Kuskokwim River Chinook Salmon forecast was for a return of 71,000-116,000 fish.
 Inseason fishery managers, with concurrence from the Working Group, agreed to start the fishing season closed to the harvest of Chinook Salmon.
 At the time, an estimated drainage-wide run size was predicted to be 135,000 Chinook Salmon, resulting in an escapement of 123,987 fish, which was slightly above the upper limit of the SEG (120,000 fish).
 However, two weir projects in the Kwethluk and Kogrukluk rivers failed to reach their tributary-specific escapement goals (OSM 2015).
+The new run reconstruction model as revised these estimates lower, with a run size near 84,000 and an escapement near 73,000 Chinook Salmon.

 In 2015, the Kuskokwim River Chinook Salmon forecast was 96,000-163,000 fish.
-At the time, the estimated drainage-wide run size was 172,000 Chinook Salmon, which resulted in an escapement of approximately 155,000 Chinook Salmon.
-The estimated escapement was near average and larger than the SEG of 65,000-120,000 Chinook Salmon (OSM 2015).
+At the time, the estimated drainage-wide run size was 172,000 Chinook Salmon, which resulted in an escapement estimate of approximately 155,000 Chinook Salmon.
+This estimate was near average and larger than the SEG of 65,000-120,000 Chinook Salmon (OSM 2015).
+However, the new run reconstruction model has revised these estimates lower, with a run size near 125,000 and an escapement near 108,000 Chinook Salmon.

 In 2016, the Kuskokwim River Chinook Salmon forecast was 125,000-219,000 fish.
 The Federal inseason manager and the Kuskokwim River Inter-Tribal Fisheries Commission compromised to set a fundamental escapement objective of at least 100,000 Chinook Salmon.
 Coinciding with that decision, Working Group set an escapement objective of 85% of the upper bound of the SEG (65,000-120,000 fish), which was approximately 102,000 Chinook Salmon.
-The estimated total Chinook Salmon run size in 2016 for the Kuskokwim River was around 177,000 fish, which resulted in an estimated escapement of around 145,000 fish.
-Once again, the level of escapement was well over the upper bound of the SEG of 120,000 Chinook Salmon.
+The estimated total Chinook Salmon run size in 2016 for the Kuskokwim River was around 129,000 fish, which resulted in an estimated escapement of around 98,000 fish.

 The 2017 Kuskokwim River Chinook Salmon forecast was 132,000-222,000 fish.
 The Federal in-season manager, compromised with the Kuskokwim River Inter-Tribal Fisheries Commission, to set a fundamental escapement objective of 110,000 Chinook Salmon.
 The preliminary estimated total run size in 2017 for Chinook Salmon in the Kuskokwim River was around 167,000 fish, which resulted in an estimated escapement of around 150,000 fish.
-The level of escapement was well over the upper bound of the SEG of 120,000 Chinook Salmon for the third straight year.
-For the last three years, Chinook Salmon escapement has exceeded the upper bound of the SEG by an average of 30,000 fish.
+The level of escapement would have been above the upper bound of the SEG of 120,000 Chinook Salmon.
+However, the new run reconstruction model has revised these estimates lower, with a run size near 133,000 with an escapement near 117,000 Chinook Salmon.